Descendants of Thomas Anthony Hellegers

 My grandfather, Thomas Anthony Hellegers, was Born in Amsterdam, The Netherlands, on Dec.
 17, 1852.
 He came to America with his Uncle.
 I believe he was about 12 years old.
 His uncle had a rather large family and because of that, he could no longer support his nephew whom he had adopted.
 So Thomas was to be on his own.
 He did make good by living with and working for different farmers and doing other odd jobs when they were available.
 However later, he managed to learn to be a carpenter and followed it up as a trade.
 He was in the building and construction business for a time with his sons Henry and John.
 Grandfather specialized as a master stair builder.

 Grandfather met and married Dena De Groot.
-She was born in the Province of Zeeland, The Netherlands, March 15, 1853.
+She was Born in the Province of Zeeland, The Netherlands, March 15, 1853.
 I don't know what her age was when she came to America.
 However, she got a job as a maid with a very wealthy family in Passaic, N.J.
 My grandfather worked as a coachman for the same family.
 They were married in 1870 or 1871.
 Aunt Etta said she thought that they were 18 or 19.

 Grandfather Hellegers did a considerable amount of very fine wood work at the Ring Wood Manor in Passaic County, N.J.
 The stairway was a masterpiece of his workmanship.